 RELIGIOUS EDUCATION GRADES K-HS

-Objective: The objective of the Religious Education ministry is to provide an environment in which students are enabled to build and deepen their relationship with God; to foster an academic culture aimed at the pursuit of Jesus’ truth; and to actively promote growth in virtue.
-Our ministry assists parents and/or guardians in teaching children and youth of our Parish our Catholic Faith and preparing children/youth for their Sacraments.
+Our ministry assists parents and/or guardians in teaching our Catholic Faith and preparing children/youth for their Sacraments.
 Preparation for First Holy Communion and Confirmation REQUIRE two years of attendance.
-At the same time, we also hope to enrich parents in their own continuing Religious Education.
-The humble example of our patron saint, Saint Francis of Assisi, and his call from God to “Build My Church” reminds us how to live the Gospel’s way of life.
+At the same time, we hope to enrich parents in their continuing Religious Education.
+The humble example of our patron saint, Saint Francis of Assisi, and his call from God to "Build My Church" reminds us how to live the Gospel's way of life.

-Philosophy and Goal: The Religious Education Ministry is about all of us as members of the Parish, the Body of Christ, learning, witnessing, and growing in our Catholic faith together.
-We educate our youth, children, and adults on what Catholics believe and how we live what we believe.
+Philosophy and Goal: The Religious Education Ministry is about all of us as members of the Parish, the Body of Christ, learning, witnessing, and growing in our Catholic faith experience together.
+We educate our youth, children, and adults on what Catholics believe and how we live what we believe!